Accidental occupant insurance: what exactly does it entail?

 Coverage:

-The accident insurance for passengers pays a fixed amount (mentioned in the policy) to the passenger(s) or next of kin after an accident:
+Occupant accident insurance pays a fixed amount (named in the policy) to the occupant(s) or next of kin after an accident:

-• In the event of death, the (fixed and pre-agreed) amount included in the policy is paid out in full.
+- Upon death, the amount included in the policy (fixed and prearranged) is paid in full.

-• If the passenger becomes totally disabled, the amount of the policy will be paid in full.
+- If the occupant becomes totally disabled, the amount included in the policy will be paid in full.

-• In case of partial disablement, the insurer pays a percentage (determined by an expert and on the basis of the Gliedertaxe)
+- For partial disability, the insurer pays a percentage (determined by an expert and based on the Gliedertaxe)

-• The insurer does not look at how much damage a person has suffered, so there is no connection between the amount paid and the damage actually suffered.
+- The insurer does not look at exactly how much damage someone suffers; thus, there is no relationship between the amount paid out and the actual damage suffered.

-• In the case of passenger accident insurance, the number of seats specified is important.
+- When it comes to occupant accident insurance, the stated number of seats is important.

-• It does not matter whether the driver is liable for the accident.
+- It does not matter if the driver is liable for the accident.

 No coverage:

-• If the driver does not have a valid driving licence;
+- If the driver does not have a valid driver's license;

-• If participating in a race or other speed event;
+- If participated in a race or other speed drive;

-• If a private car was used as a taxi;
+- If a private car was used as a cab;

-If there are more passengers in the vehicle than are insured, the underinsurance rule is applied: Insured number of seats divided by the number of occupants times the sum insured.
+If there are more occupants in the vehicle than insured, the underinsurance rule is applied: Insured number of seats divided by the number of occupants times the sum insured.

 What is the Gliedertaxe

-The Gliedertaxe is an overview that is included in the policy of a passenger accident insurance.
-This overview contains a list of senses and body parts.
-Behind each enumeration, a percentage is mentioned by a doctor or specialist.
-This percentage indicates to what extent the person is (with regard to that specific part) permanently disabled.
+The Gliedertaxe is a chart which is included in the policy of an accident passenger insurance policy.
+It contains a list of senses and body parts.
+Behind each enumeration a percentage is given by a doctor or specialist.
+This percentage indicates to what extent the person is permanently disabled (with regard to that specific part).

 What is the Difference between accident passenger insurance and passenger indemnity insurance?

-In addition to passenger accident insurance, you can also take out passenger indemnity insurance.
-These two insurances may look similar, but they are very different and can be taken out in addition to each other.
+In addition to passenger accident insurance, you can also purchase passenger indemnity insurance.
+While these two insurance policies are similar, they are distinct and can be taken out in addition to each other.

-Accident passenger insurance is a sum insurance.
-Sum insurance means that the payment is based on predetermined amounts.
-If a car occupant becomes permanently disabled or dies as a result of an accident, compensation is paid.
-This is a predetermined amount, the insurance does not compensate the full damage.
+Accidental occupant insurance is a sum insurance policy.
+Sum insurance means that benefits are based on predetermined amounts.
+If a car occupant becomes permanently disabled or dies in an accident, compensation is paid.
+This is a predetermined amount; the insurance does not compensate the entire damage.

-The passenger indemnity insurance is a damage insurance.
-With this insurance, the actual damage suffered is reimbursed, not just a fixed amount.
-As with the accident passenger insurance, the insurer pays out regardless of who is to blame for the accident.
-Click here to see the differences between the accidental occupant insurance and the accidental occupant insurance.
+The indemnity passenger insurance is an indemnity insurance.
+With this insurance, the actual damage suffered is compensated, not just a fixed amount.
+As with passenger accident insurance, the insurer pays out, regardless of who is at fault for the accident.
+See here in detail the differences between passenger indemnity insurance and passenger accident insurance.

 We are here Monday to Friday from 08:00 to 18:00.